My Cookie Journey

 Reducing the pear liquid to become cut up pears in a syrup.

-I test if it is done by dragging the back of my wooden spoon across the bottom of the pan and if it takes 4 or 5 second for the liquid to fill in that path; I take the pan off the heat.
+I test for doneness by dragging the back of my wooden spoon across the bottom of the pan, if it takes 4 or 5 seconds for the liquid to fill the gap, it’s ready to come off the heat.

-If you are using the pear filling for a thumbprint cookie, the thinner the syrup and the more syrup you fill in the cookie's hole, it will create cracks when it is baked.
+If you are using the pear filling for a thumbprint cookie, if the syrup is too thin or you add too much to the cookie’s center, it may create cracks as it bakes.
 The liquid syrup needs a place to go and it will run down the side of the cookie, causing small cracks.

 You can also taste one piece of pear to make sure it is soft enough for your liking.
 You can always put the pan back on the heat and continue to reduce the syrup and soften the pear pieces more if needed.